SheffieldML/projects/index.md

 Research Projects
 -----------------

-This is a list of research projects for which I'm an investigator.
+This is a list of research projects for the research group.

 ### Active Projects

+-   [Deep Probabilistic](./deepprobabilistic) This is an EPSRC grant that is a collaboration with [Zoubin Ghaharamani](http://mlg.eng.cam.ac.uk/zoubin/), [John Quinn](http://air.ug/~jquinn/) and [CitizenMe](http://www.citizenme.com) with additional support from Amazon and Facebook.
+-   [OpenDreamKit](./opendreamkit/) This is an EU FP7 Grant with a cross Europe Collaboration.
 -   [PIMS: Personal Information Management Systems.](./pims/) This is a Innovate UK grant in collaboration with [CitizenMe](http://www.citizenme.com).
--   [BIOPREDYN: New Bioinformatics Methods and Tools for Data-Driven, Predictive Dynamic Modelling in Biotechnological Applications](./biopredyn/) One post-doctoral research assistant.
-In this grant we are focused on introducing mechanistic aspects to machine learning models in application to dynamical biological systems.
 -   [RADIANT: Rapid Development and Distribution of Statistical Tools for High-Throughput Sequencing Data](./radiant/) In this grant we are developing Gaussian process approaches for handling high